ratwolfzero/hopalong_python/README.md

 ### Output

 The programs produce a visual representation of the Hopalong Attractor.
 The image displays the trajectory as a density map, where color intensity represents the frequency of points visited.
 Lighter areas indicate regions of higher density.
 This provides a striking visual of the attractor's complex structure.
-The density map also allows the attractor to be displayed in 3D by using the density as the Z-axis.
+The density map also allows a 3D representation of the attractor by displaying the density on the Z-axis.

 Basic Version 2D